hpwn/Locksmith-Simulator/CONTRIBUTING.md

 ### Contribution Spreadsheet

-- First [Visit our Trello Board for Development Tasks and Progress](<Your_Trello_Board_Link>)- Use the provided public spreadsheet to log your contributions.
+- First [Visit our Trello Board](<Your_Trello_Board_Link>)- for Development Tasks and Progress.
+Use the provided public spreadsheet to log your contributions.
 - For each contribution, record:
   - The date and duration of your contribution.
   - The specific commit(s) your contribution relates to.